-The fact that the words ‘Reebok’, ‘best’, and ‘running’ are used in the same sentence show Reebok’s quick resurgence as a running shoe brand.
+The fact that the words ‘Reebok’, ‘best’, and ‘running’ are used in the same sentence proves Reebok’s quick resurgence as a bona fide running shoe brand.

 Between the late eighties and early 2000s, Reebok used to be a powerful force in the athletic footwear industry.
-And we aren’t talking about just running shoes; Reebok had its claws dug deep into other categories such as basketball, tennis, cross-training, aerobics, and lifestyle footwear.
+And we aren’t talking just about running shoes; Reebok had its claws dug deep into other categories like basketball, tennis, cross-training, aerobics, and lifestyle footwear.

 The ’90s were the golden period for Nike and Reebok, an era of hype and innovation.
 Footwear tech like Reebok Pump, DMX, and Hexalite went head-to-head with different versions of Nike Air.
 The Air Jordans competed with signature Reebok Allen Iverson basketball shoes.
 And who can forget the Reebok Shaqnosis?